How to Bike from Raleigh to Durham Using the East Coast Greenway

 Bond Park to the American Tobacco Trail

-During non-pandemic times, Fred G. Bond Metro Park in Cary is wildly popular among families.
-Picnic tables, boat rentals, rocking chairs and an open field for kite flying are major draws.
-Today, the lake views are still pretty, and the park is an appreciated reason to stop for a short break.
+Fred G. Bond Metro Park in Cary is wildly popular among families.
+Picnic tables, boat rentals, rocking chairs and an open field for kite flying are major draws, plus the lake views are pretty, and the park is an appreciated reason to stop for a short break.

 Leaving Bond Park and continuing west, riders are now on the White Oak Creek Greenway, a pivotal trail that in the last 18 months completed construction on two previously unfinished connections that have made finally made this ride possible.

 The White Oak Creek Greenway is best recognized for the numerous winding boardwalk sections (seen below) and vast amount of surrounding greenery, including the beautiful wetland area found at mile 25 of this full route (seen above).
 This seven-mile stretch is among the most scenic in the Raleigh area, and it's mostly flat, so enjoy it!